macel94/AzDevOpsFB-Sample-Extension/overview.md

 ## Production Mode

 In production mode, the extension is optimized and ready for deployment to Azure DevOps.
 ## Devcontainer

 The project includes a devcontainer configuration with everything needed to get started.
-The only prerequisite is to install `mkcert` and generate local certificates.
-This can be done in WSL instead of inside the devcontainer.

 ### Steps to Generate Certificates